 - traditional and structured financing transactions representing lending institutions and borrowers

-Partners and senior associates in both the corporate and project finance groups work closely with new lawyers on these assignments.
+Partners and senior associates in the corporate group work closely with new lawyers on these assignments.
 Junior associates benefit from careful examination of work product and frequent team discussions of complex issues or difficult negotiations.
 This interaction helps associates develop the skills to handle transactions, eventually, on their own.

-In addition to the “hands-on” experience, the corporate department also provides in-house training specifically for first-year associates.
-The department's fall and winter corporate training programs cover the practical “nuts and bolts” of corporate matters, along with training sessions on securities law issues and understanding and drafting transactional documents.
+In addition to the “hands-on” experience, the Corporate department also provides in-house training specifically for first-year associates.
+The Department's corporate first year training programs cover the practical “nuts and bolts” of corporate matters, along with training sessions on securities law issues and understanding and drafting transactional documents.
 The first-year training programs focus on developing an introductory framework for understanding transactional matters, and include an overview of the terminology relevant to the various types of transactions with which the Firm is involved.
-New associates with an interest in project finance participate in these first-year training sessions for corporate associates, as well as in training sessions with the entire project finance group that address issues specific to that practice area.
+First years from Bankruptcy, Tax, and other transactional groups are invited to attend Corporate first year trainings.

-Beyond the training focused on first-year associates, the corporate department offers regular in-house training seminars for all attorneys in the department.
-These cover new developments and other topics of interest to the corporate department and include classes on accounting, loan agreements, negotiating strategies, opinion letters, securities law issues, corporate tax and other topics.
+Beyond the training focused on first-year associates, the Corporate department offers in-house training seminars for all attorneys in the department.
+These cover new developments and other topics of interest to the Corporate department, typically in the areas of Mergers & Acquisitions, Securities, Private Equity, and Finance.

 In their first year, associates attend a nine-session training course, taught by our own partners.
 The course focuses on the refinement of practical "real-world" litigation skills.
 Topics include drafting of pleadings and motions, written discovery, depositions, and ultimately, preparation for trial.

-The employment, environmental, insurance and reinsurance, real estate, tax, and trusts and estates departments also provide targeted training.
+The Employment, Insurance and Reinsurance, Real Estate, Tax and Trusts & Estates departments also provide targeted training.
 In addition to group seminars, significant training is conducted one-on-one while working on client matters.
 In addition, all of our departments hold regular meetings to discuss emerging legal issues.

-The tax and trusts and estates departments supplement on-the-job training with advanced academic coursework.
+The Tax and Trusts & Estates departments supplement on-the-job training with advanced academic coursework.
 Associates in these departments are strongly encouraged to enroll, at the Firm’s expense, in the LL.M. tax program at New York University School of Law.